 Grow, see, break, heal

-I should be packing boxes but instead I really wanted to talk to you.
+I should be packing boxes but instead, I really wanted to talk to you.
 This has been on my heart and I want to share this with you in case you needed to be encouraged or inspired.
-Currently we are packing up to move back up north.
+Currently, we are packing up to move back up north.
 As I sit here packing my life into these boxes, I can’t help but notice how much has changed in this last two years—how much I have changed.
 I got to grow, see, break, and heal in the process.

-In some ways Nashville broke me, and in many ways it healed me.
+In some ways, Nashville broke me, and in many ways, it healed me.
 We stepped into this chapter unsure but hopeful.
 I had grand ideas of what life would look like, and what I’d be doing.
 Fast forward two years, and it was nothing like anticipated.
-Our time here was far from glamorous, but it was trying and eye opening.
+Our time here was far from glamorous, but it was trying and eye-opening.

-I am a big proponent in stepping out of your comfort zone and living somewhere you never have before.
+I am a big proponent of stepping out of your comfort zone and living somewhere you never have before.
 Whether it is going away to college, or taking a trip across the world, seeing the world is so important.
 It allows us to see ourselves in a new light.
 We learn things about ourselves, some good, some not so much.
 A change of scenery can do wonders for our hearts.

 I often pray one of David’s prayers, “Search me, O God, and know my heart.
 Try me and know my thoughts.
 And see if there be any grievous way in me, and lead me in the way everlasting.”
 (Psalm 139:23-24).
 Well, He answered.
 And this is what I found…

 I found a lot of selfishness.
 I put myself before others in so many areas—my needs and my desires.

 I also found that I had been quietly thinking negatively about my God.
 I talked so much about God, but seldom to Him, and the result was bad theology and sinful thinking.
 I questioned who He is, His motives, His goodness, His character—yet I rarely bothered to actually know Him.

 I also made idols for myself.
 Rest, sleep, online facades; these became my gods.